British police to investigate leak of ambassador's memos

-LONDON (Reuters) - British police on Friday said they had opened an investigation into a leak of confidential memos that led to the resignation of the British ambassador to Washington.
+LONDON (Reuters) - British police said on Friday they had opened an investigation into a leak of confidential memos that led to the resignation of the British ambassador to Washington.

 Kim Darroch quit on Wednesday after Donald Trump called him “stupid” and “wacky” following the publication of the confidential memos by a newspaper.
 In them, Darroch called Trump’s administration inept.